Optimism01/STUDENTS-PERFORMANCE/README.md

 # Student Performance Analysis
 ## Project Overview
-The main objective of the project is to analyze the student’s performance in an institution, I aim to identify average the average score of students, their average dedication to reading and also their average sleeping time.
+The main objective of the project is to analyze the student’s performance in an institution.
+I aim to identify the average score of students, their average dedication to reading and also their average sleeping time.
 The analysis also aims to show the performance of each department.
 This analysis was conducted using PowerBi from the beginning till the end.

 ## Data Source
 The data used for this analysis was gotten from Kaggle.com.
-It contains a well detailed raw information about the students’ activities and performance for a semester in an institution.
+It contains a well detailed raw information about the students’ activities and their performance for a semester in an institution.
 <a href="https://github.com/Optimism01/STUDENTS-PERFORMANCE/blob/main/Students_Grading_Dataset.csv">Download dataset</a>

 ## Tools